PRO-TIP: Schengen travel Insurance is mandatory for a Schengen visa to Denmark!

 But in case something does go wrong, don’t worry — AXA is there for you.

-Just contact our AXA call center via the number provided with your insurance policy.
+Just contact the AXA Schengen call center via the number provided with your insurance policy.
 Our medical professionals are standing by to answer your questions, provide guidance, and/or help you find the nearest Danish medical facility — 24 hours a day, seven days a week.

 What to Provide When Contacting AXA's Call Center